rayflores/gbr-react/README.md

 ## Setup

-> WARNING: This setup assumes a Linux-based system (Linux, macOS, Windows >= 10 w/ WSL) running node version ~18 with
+> WARNING: This setup assumes a Linux-based system (Linux, macOS, Windows >= 10 w/ WSL) running node version ~18 with ( current:  18.19.0 )
 > npm version ~8 and Docker.
-If you have trouble running anything, it probably has something to do with the above.
+If you have trouble running anything, it probably has something to do with the above. ( current: 8.1.0 )

 1. Fork this repo, clone it to your local and cd into the directory.
 1. Run `npm install`